Deophius/singin/readme.md

 ## Requirements on the client side

 1. Python 3.8, it might work on other versions, but it's not tested.
-2. It should be on the same network as the server!
-(Important for broadcasting)

 ## Requirements on the server side